MahdiBouakline/Portfolio/README.md

 ## 6. Coding Challenge ##
-I will continue to use this module as it is essential to coding basic games and entertaining skits.
-This module helped me learn to create very fun mini-games, such as Tic-Tac-Toe and matching games.
-In terms of final product, this module was by a landslide my favourite of them all.
-It made me feel good about myself when I completed the games and saw what I was capable of.
-My favourite part of this module was learning to use loops and if statements to create those smaller games, and even incorporating characters into them.
-The challenges and projects were always a new game you could create and play afterwards.
+This module was one of the more fun ones.
+I will continue to use the concept of this module, to take a basic code and splice it up.
+This code taught me to take something small with potential and turn it into a wonder.
+This project was the most enjoyable project of the course, it offered a small project with a partner, and was enjoyable team work.
+This project let you combine your ideasa, with that of your partner to create the best final product possible.
+The best part of this module was struggling to find something to add to it.
+I spent a long time on a call with jason tryng to figure out what we could change.
+Overll, this was really the only group project in the course, and it turned out to be very enjoyable.

 ## 7. Computer Innovation & The Internet ##